‘Emerging markets’ is one of those phrases that gets thrown around a lot in financial circles and in the press.

 The first is to simply buy shares in companies, listed on an exchange in a developed market, that are either based in emerging markets or which are headquartered in a developed country but still do most of their business in emerging markets.

 Hikma has historically done most of its business in emerging economies in the Middle East and Antofagasta is heavily focused on Chile.
-But both firms are London-listed FTSE 100 constituents and have their head offices in the UK’s capital.
+But both firms are big London-listed companies and have their head offices in the UK’s capital.

 Another option is to buy a depository receipt in foreign shares.
 Depository receipts are generally issued by banks and they trade on stock exchanges in exactly the same way that shares do.